kinderhead/LuaDatapack/README.md

 The api reference can be found [here](https://kinderhead.github.io/LuaDatapack/).
 Although it is for [TypeScriptToLua](https://typescripttolua.github.io/), it can be adapted for lua

-## Included libraries
+## Standard library

-A few utility libraries are included by default.
+A few utility libraries are included by default

 |Library|Path|
 |---|---|
 |[json.lua](https://github.com/rxi/json.lua)|`std:json`|

+## Contributing

+Any help is appreciated.
+Issues and feature requests can be shared [here](https://github.com/kinderhead/LuaDatapack/issues)

 ## Links